How to Prepare for Scheduled or Elective Surgery

 What, if any, limitations will I have after surgery?

 Getting a second opinion from another health care provider also can help you make your decision.
 Having another doctor review your case can verify your diagnosis and ensure surgery is preferable to other treatments.
-In addition, health insurance companies may require a second opinion and may require you to choose a doctor from its list of providers.
+In a few circumstances, health insurance companies may require a second opinion and may require you to choose a doctor from its list of providers.

 Anxiety and fear are normal responses to planned surgery.
 But having a full understanding of the procedure can reduce your stress and result in a better outcome.